-Lady Bird Johnson Grove rests near the top of a ridge in Prairie Creek Redwoods State Park, more than 1,000 feet from sea level.
+Lady Bird Johnson Grove rests near the top of a ridge in Redwood National Park, more than 1,000 feet from sea level.
 The moist conditions and the extra rain brought by the elevation causes the redwoods in this grove to look less red than trees of that sort found elsewhere on the North Coast.

 BEGIN: Turn right on Bald Hill Road, about 1 mile north of Orick on Hwy 101.
 Follow up the hill about 2 miles to the trailhead parking lot (with restrooms), and cross over the footbridge to the grove.